andrjas/data_check/docs/example.md

 data_check
 ```

-This will run the tests in the _checks_ folder using the default connection as defined in data_check.yml.
+This will run the tests in the _checks_ folder using the default connection as defined in _data\_check.yml_.

 The result will tell you which tests passed and which failed: